apache/cassandra/doc/source/operating/hints.rst

 |                            |specified.                                 |
 +----------------------------+-------------------------------------------+

-Hints is not an alternative to performing a full repair or read repair but is only a stopgap measure.
+Hints, like read-repair, are not an alternative to performing full repair, but do help reduce the duration of inconsistency between replicas.